aayushmishramechatronics/Spectral_Compression_of_Radar_Micro-Doppler_Signatures_using_Huffman_Coding/README.md

 ## License

 This project is distributed under the **GNU General Public License v2.0**.
 You can freely use, modify, and distribute it with proper credit.

 ---

-## Optional Improvements/Add-Ons

-[] Use real radar I/Q datasets for experimental validation [] Build an interactive MATLAB GUI for real-time visualization [] Extend to a Python-based implementation
-[] Explore alternative compression methods like wavelet or PCA-based encoding

----